 How do you maintain a demeanor of calm, serenity in the world we live in?
-Phones, text messages, constantly being plugged in and connected; we’re never out of reach or unplugged.
-Politics, climate change, special interest groups trying to take over our food…it’s enough to make us crazy?
+To say it's been a heck of a time since March of 2020 would be a laughable understatement.
+We are more than a year into the pandemic, with lockdowns, restrictions, masks and social distancing as our new normal for now.
+We used to think that phones, text messages, constantly being plugged in and connected; politics, climate change, special interest groups trying to take over our food…was enough to make us crazy.
+The pandemic has magnified so many things; robbed us all of so much and left many of us bereft and lonely; lost and anxious.
 So how do you keep your glow going?

-As spring warms us and we expose more skin to the sun, let’s use tools at our fingertips to put our best face forward.
+As spring warms us and we expose more skin to the sun, let’s use tools at our fingertips to put our best face forward...even now.

 1).
 Learn the basics of looking at your face, so each morning, as you ready yourself for the day, you can look at yourself differently and see what served you the day before…and what didn’t.
 You’ll find lots of information online and in books on self-diagnosis that can help to get you started. http://www.doctoroz.com/article/chinese-face-reading-chart

 2).
 Eat foods appropriate for your lifestyle and condition.
 Choosing from whole, unprocessed, seasonal foods; discover what you love best and what makes you function at your peak.
 Whole grains, beans, vegetables, fruits, nuts, seeds and good quality fats and oil…and some dark chocolate (always…) will help you to sustain your strength and stamina and have you moving through your day with grace…no matter the pressure.